GLOBAL MARKETS-Stocks, bond yields fall on Greece, U.S. data

 MSCI's all-country world index of the stock

-Oil surged about 5 percent as a rally in the dollar faded
+Oil surged more about 3 percent as a rally in the dollar

 remained on track for a rise in May, resuming a string of nearly